Printed Circuit Board Assembly

 Production methods for PCBs vary depending on the electrical components required.
 Many PCBs use SMT primarily or exclusively since surface mount assembly is fast and easy to automate.
 In general, PCBs undergo numerous production stages, such as:

-PGF Technology Group can handle surface mount, through-hole, and mixed-technology applications using our state-of-the-art machinery.
+Using state-of-the-art machinery, PGF Technology Group can handle surface mount, through-hole, and mixed-technology applications.
 We also offer integrated electromechanical assembly services for customers seeking larger sub-assemblies or complete products.
 Electromechanical assembly, or a Box Build assembly, combines the completed PCB with corresponding electronic components and harnesses to yield a functional product.

 Using PGF Technology Group for one-stop, end-to-end assembly of PCBs will ultimately improve the overall quality of the circuit boards, shorten time-to-market, and reduce overall production costs.
 Our advanced capabilities adhere to the highest industry standards available.